Better-HPC/keystone-python-client/docs/requests.md

 # Making API Requests

+Client classes (`KyestoneClient` and `AsyncKeystoneClient`) include a set of high-level interfaces for interacting the API.
+These interfaces include generic HTTP methods for low-level access in addition to resource-specific CRUD helpers for common workflows.
+All requests automatically include any active authentication or session metadata.

 ## Generic HTTP Requests

 Client classes provide dedicated methods for each HTTP request type supported by the API.